DurgeshS-25/Adventure-works-Piepline/README.md

    - Set up pipelines to load raw data into the Bronze Zone.

 3. **Run Databricks Notebooks**
-   - Navigate to the **Silver_Layer_Script/** folder for data transformation scripts.
+   - Navigate to the `Silver_Layer_Script/` folder for data transformation scripts.
-   - Execute transformations for datasets like Customer, Product, and Sales.
+   - Execute the `Silver Layer Script.ipynb` notebook for processing the Silver Layer.
+   - Utilize the scripts in the `Gold View/` folder for creating Gold Layer views.

 4. **Configure Synapse Analytics**
    - Run SQL scripts to create external tables and views for Silver and Gold Zones.